chainguard-dev/edu/content/chainguard/chainguard-enforce/how-to-install-chainctl.md

 openssl dgst -sha256 -verify /tmp/chainctl.pubkey.pem -signature /tmp/chainctl.sig $(which chainctl)
 ```

-You will receive the following line of output:
+If your `chainctl` binary matches the one that was signed using Cosign, you will receive the following line of output:

 ```
 Verified OK